Producer: Nichol Colbran - Colbran CoffeeLands - in partnership with about 200 growers from the village of Aparila

 Aparila is a small village near the Colbran family estate in the Eastern Highlands.
-About 200 farmers from this community have worked with the Colbrans for years, picking their cherry extremely well and delivering it to the estate from processing.
-Many of the coffees turned in from the communities around the estate are kept separate and single community offerings.
+About 200 farmers from this community have worked with the Colbrans for years, picking their cherry extremely well and delivering it to the estate for processing.
+Many of the coffees turned in from the communities around the estate are kept separate as single community offerings.

 In late 1950's early 1960's, Ben and Norma Colbran were living in Invercargill New Zealand, one of the southernmost cities in the world.
 Yearning to move to a tropical climate, Ben and Norma applied to live in Uganda and Papua New Guinea.
 The government of Papua New Guinea was the first to approve their application, and the family relocated to the area of Aiyura in the Eastern Highlands.

 In Aiyura, Ben bought land from a Papua New Guinea native named Taro.
 On the land they purchased, the Colbrans originally planted traditional food crops that would often be sold in the port city of Lae.
 In 1965, the Papua New Guinea government was highly promoting the growing of coffee, and they decided to plant coffee.
 The Estate they established, named Baroida, was considered to be one of the first coffee farms in this area of the Eastern Highlands.
 Their estate is also how many small-holder farmers in the area originally were able to get seed for their own small coffee farms.